-- a.
-Warning or probation - b.
+a.
+Warning or academic probation

+b.
 Required leave of absence or dismissal of the student from the College on academic grounds.
-Student may be required to withdraw or take a leave of absence from the College for unsatisfactory scholarship: - i.
-For failure to maintain satisfactory progress as defined above - ii.
-For failure to improve after one semester on probation - iii.
-For failure to qualify for good standing after two semesters on probation - iv.
-Irrespective of the general average, for any semester in which no credit is earned or semester GPA is below 1.4 - II.
-NON-ACADEMIC DISCIPLINE is discipline resulting from violations of non-academic matters and is generally under the jurisdiction of the Associate Dean of Student Life.
-A. University Jurisdiction: The University will exercise jurisdiction over any and all offenses against the University community whether the offense is committed on or off the campus.
+Student may be required to withdraw or take a leave of absence from the College for unsatisfactory scholarship:

+i.
+For failure to maintain satisfactory progress as defined above ii.
+For failure to improve after one semester on probation iii.
+For failure to qualify for good standing after two semesters on probation iv.
+Irrespective of the general average, for any semester in which no credit is earned or semester GPA is below 1.4 stems from violations of the Student Conduct Policy and is generally under the jurisdiction of the Associate Dean of Educational and Student Affairs.